ibm-cloud-docs/framework-financial-services-controls/controls-output/ia/ia-5.2.md

 {{site.data.keyword.attribute-definition-list}}

-# IA-5 (2) - Pki-based Authentication
+# IA-5 (2) -  Public Key-based Authentication
-{: #ia-5.2}
+{: #ia-5 (2)}

 ## Control requirements
 {: #control-requirements}

-The information system, for PKI-based authentication:

-IA-5 (2) (a)
+### IA-5 (2) (a)

+For public key-based authentication:
+(1) Enforce authorized access to the corresponding private key; and (2) Map the authenticated identity to the account of the individual or group.

+### IA-5 (2) (b)

+When public key infrastructure (PKI) is used:
-    : Validates certifications by constructing and verifying a certification path to an accepted trust anchor including checking certificate status information;
+(1) Validate certificates by constructing and verifying a certification path to an accepted trust anchor, including checking certificate status information; and

-IA-5 (2) (b)
-    : Enforces authorized access to the corresponding private key;

-IA-5 (2) (c)
-    : Maps the authenticated identity to the account of the individual or group; and

-IA-5 (2) (d)
-    : Implements a local cache of revocation data to support path discovery and validation in case of inability to access revocation information via the network.
+(2) Implement a local cache of revocation data to support path discovery and validation.

 ## Additional IBM Cloud for Financial Services specifications
 {: #additional-ibm-cloud-for-financial-services-specifications}

-- TLS certificate revocation status checking, and revocation status caching is only applicable to connections between a browser and server.
+TLS certificate revocation status checking, and revocation status caching is only applicable to connections between a browser and server.

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

-Status information for certification paths includes, for example, certificate revocation lists or certificate status protocol responses.
-For PIV cards, validation of certifications involves the construction and verification of a certification path to the Common Policy Root trust anchor including certificate policy processing.
+Public key cryptography is a valid authentication mechanism for individuals, machines, and devices.
+For PKI solutions, status information for certification paths includes certificate revocation lists or certificate status protocol responses.
+For PIV cards, certificate validation involves the construction and verification of a certification path to the Common Policy Root trust anchor, which includes certificate policy processing.
+Implementing a local cache of revocation data to support path discovery and validation also supports system availability in situations where organizations are unable to access revocation information via the network.